li-ji-n/diagonal-test/README.md

 ### Conclusion

+## Desin
+In the shared design, the padding values are marked with a large margin.
+However, when I apply those exact values to the elements, they appear different compared to the design you provided.
+Consequently, the layout doesn't look good.
+Additionally, the specified font sizes also appear larger than expected when using the exact values.
+Considering your reply to my query, I choose the values accordingly.

 ## Image Display Options

 In our application, we have two options for displaying images: using preloaded images from the project folder or fetching images from a remote source.
 After careful consideration, we have decided to implement the remote fetch method.
 This allows for more flexibility in image selection and reduces the app's size.